ray-project/ray/doc/source/cluster/kubernetes.rst

 ~~~~~~~~~~~~

 You can install a small Ray cluster with a single ``helm`` command.
+You can either clone the project and point Helm to the local path,
+or point Helm to the packaged chart by passing the URL found under `release assets`_.
 The default cluster configuration consists of a Ray head pod and two worker pods,
 with scaling allowed up to three workers.